Traditional Chinese Medicine for Cancer

 Chinese Herbal Therapy for Cancer

 Yangzheng Xiaoji is beneficial to people with certain solid tumors when used in combination with chemotherapy.
 It is a traditional Chinese formula consisting of 14 herbs.
-It suggests that combining the formula with conventional as well as new therapies could hold the key to developing new cancer treatments.

 Herbal Antitoxin therapy is a regularly used type of therapy with proven effects in inhibiting tumor growth.
 Kelp and Pokeroot are amongst the herbs known to dissolve tumors.